jbutcher93/platform/README.md

 # Description

-Testing patterns for integrating and deploying infrastructure.
+This is a repository primarily used for testing CI/CD patterns and DevOps tooling.